 Some people come to counselling for a handful of sessions and some come for much longer – sometimes years.
-At your initial appointment we will discuss roughly how many sessions you might need and use this as a starting point.
+At your Assessment session we will discuss roughly how many sessions you might need and use this as a starting point.
 Together we regularly review how the counselling is going and might agree to either shorten or lengthen our work.
 This is very much a joint process and you will not be coerced into attending sessions for longer than you need nor will you be encouraged to leave before you feel ready.

 How regularly do I need to come?

 Most people find it helpful to come to counselling on a regular basis; weekly is the norm in counselling but some people come more or less frequently.
-Many people find it helpful to attend a set pattern of sessions (e.g. the same time and day each week) but we have flexibility if this would not be possible for you.
+Some people find it helpful to attend a set pattern of sessions (e.g. the same time and day each week) but we have flexibility if this would not suit you.